oraichain/docs-site/docs/ProtocolMessages.md

 ### MsgCreateOracleScript

-Deploys a new oracle script to Oraichain's network.
+Deploying a new oracle script to Oraichain's network.
 Once registered, the script is assigned a unique `int64` identifier which can be used to refer to it forever.

 Parameter | Type | Description
 ---------|----------|---------